brigitta1810/final-restaurant-review-app/README.md

 ##Note
 I suffered a lot with this project, and often I got warnings and errors in the console, and the map and pictures didn't show up sometimes when I opened the project.
 Other times they showed up without problem.
 In this case, you can try and delete the caches in your browser.
 It solved my problem!
 It is also a good idea to force load the page (shift+f5).
 These little tips can save a lot of time and troubles! (thanks for the tips Cristiano from the forum).

+##Reference
+Setting the alt attribute for images dynamically in JavaScript: https://stackoverflow.com/questions/15471688/adding-alt-attribute-to-image-in-javascript